Nashville, Tennessee, United States

 The following month The Tennessean's Janell Ross interviewed Stacy Harris for an article in the newspaper's June 17, 2007 issue.

-On July 29th she appeared with Naomi Soule and Terry Moses, hosts of St. Louis' 89.1 KCLC Radio’s The Acoustic Edge.
-During the phone interview, Stacy reflected on the highlights of my 35 years covering Music Row, sharing my observations on the current state of the country-music business Her candor was so well-received by the hosts of the Roots Music Association's Folk Show of the Year and, as reflected by their listeners' positive feedback, that the hosts booked a return appearance for August 26th.
+On July 29th she appeared with Naomi Soule and Terry Moses, hosts of St. Louis' 89.1 KCLC Radio's The Acoustic Edge.
+During the phone interview, Stacy reflected on the highlights of my 35 years covering Music Row, sharing her observations on the current state of the country-music business.
+Her candor was so well-received by the hosts of the Roots Music Association's Folk Show of the Year and, as reflected by their listeners' positive feedback, that the hosts booked a return appearance for August 26th.
 In fact, the program provided such an interesting exchange of dialog that Naomi and Terry asked her to appear with them at least once "every couple of months."

 Closing out 2007, Stacy was interviewed by Clay Carey for an article that appeared in the December 17th edition of The Tennessean.

-Beginning in January, 2008, Stacy Harris assisted Nariman Farvardin, the University of Maryland's Senor Vice President for Academic Affairs and Provost, and the campus' Strategic Planning Steering Committee (SPSC), with the university's ongoing assessment of the state of the University, as we brainstorm about new initiatives.
-Her selection was based upon Professor Farvardin's belief that she had a handle on the university’s main strengths and weaknesses and professor solicited Stacy's input on the changes and initiatives necessary to propel Maryland into the top echelon of public research universities.
+Beginning in January, 2008, Stacy Harris assisted Nariman Farvardin, the University of Maryland's Senior Vice President for Academic Affairs and Provost, and the campus' Strategic Planning Steering Committee (SPSC), with the university's ongoing assessment of the state of the University, as we brainstorm about new initiatives.
+Her selection was based upon Professor Farvardin's belief that she had a handle on the university's main strengths and weaknesses and professor solicited Stacy's input on the changes and initiatives necessary to propel Maryland into the top echelon of public research universities.

 The March 3rd Tennessean featured Vivi Hoang's interview with Stacy.
 Gannett news service subsequently reprinted the interview in newspapers nationwide.